kolide/kolide-quickstart/README.md

 The scripts and config files in this repository will enable you to quickly get a demo Kolide installation up and running.
 If you would like to try Kolide without setting up a production testing environment, this demo is for you.
 For guidance on installing a production Kolide environment, please see the [infrastructure documentation](https://docs.kolide.co/kolide/current/infrastructure/index.html).

+The scripts in the demo assume you already have registered for Kolide.
+You can sign up for Kolide on our [website](https://kolide.co/).
+We're also available to help with this script, or deploying Kolide in your environment.
+You can contact us by email at support@kolide.co or by joining #kolide on the [osquery slack team](https://osquery-slack.herokuapp.com/).

+If you would like to contribute to the script, you can open an [Issue](https://github.com/kolide/kolide-demo/issues) or [Pull Request](https://github.com/kolide/kolide-demo/pulls).

 ## Dependencies

 -  Bash compatible shell with standard unix commands